kai687/sphinxawesome-theme/docs/demo/lists.rst

 .. rst-class:: lead

-   See how lists appear in the |product|
+   See how lists appear in the |product|.

 Unordered lists
 ---------------

-Choose an unordered, or bulleted, list, when the order of items don't matter.
+Choose an unordered, or bulleted, list, when the order of items doesn't matter.

 .. vale Awesome.SpellCheck = NO